-Ryerson’s Smoking and Vaping Policy, which will be available in the coming weeks on the Universities Administrative Policies website, sets the university’s rules as they apply to all forms of smoking and vaping on campus.
+Ryerson’s Smoking and Vaping Policy, available on the University Administrative Policies website, sets the university’s rules as they apply to all forms of smoking and vaping on campus.
 The policy captures Ryerson's current rules and practices that align with and follow existing provincial laws and the Smoke Free Ontario Act, external link, but also includes specific items that are unique to a university, such as the Smoke-Free Quad and exemptions for research purposes.

 Smoking or vaping is not permitted: